Contact informationFarm Address:

-Internship informationGeneral Farm Description: Good Cheer Food Bank has been serving the South end of Whidbey Island since 1962 with the mission of creating a hunger-free community on South Whidbey.
+Internship informationGeneral Farm Description: Good Cheer Food Bank serves the South end of Whidbey.
 We are a choice-based food bank and focus on providing whole foods and fresh produce as much as possible.
-A commercial kitchen allows us to process and preserve excess food that is reaching the end of its life, thus limiting food waste and increasing options throughout the year.
 The food bank is chiefly funded by the revenues from two thrift stores.
 We are strongly supported by the local community and receive regular donations from local farms and backyard gardeners.
-Our volunteer- managed gleaning program harvests surpluses from privately-owned fruit and collects leftover produce from a farmers market once a week.
-This year we have been participating in the Washington State Department of Agriculture’s Farm to Food Pantry Initiative and received funds to purchase products directly from local farmers.
-It has been a great way to give back to the farmers that have supported us in years past.
-Our gardens focus on growing produce in the fall, winter and spring when donations are at their lowest.
-We cultivate 1.25 acres on 2 sites a short distance apart.
-Our flagship garden was installed in front of the food bank in 2009.
-In 2016 we added a one-acre farm, the Big ACRE, on nearby unused school district property.
-The majority of the growing space at this site is planted in mid-summer and harvested from November to April.
+We participate in the Washington State Department of Agriculture’s Farm to Food Pantry Initiative and receive funds to purchase products directly from local farmers.
+Our garden program focuses on growing produce in the fall, winter and spring when donations are at their lowest.
+We cultivate 1.25 acres on 2 sites a short distance apart: our flagship garden in front of the food bank in 2009; and the Big ACRE on nearby unused school district property.
+We also grow for the SW school cafeterias, school garden programs, and share produce with other hunger-relief or social support organizations around the Island.
 We follow organic practices and transitioned to a low- to no-till system in 2020.
-We have a beehive and hope this winter isn’t too long and harsh so the bees survive to next year.
-We also grow for the SW school cafeterias, school garden programs, and share produce with other hunger-relief or social support organizations around the Island.
 Good Cheer employs 22 full- and part-time staff (and 2 Americorps volunteers).
 The garden team is composed of 4 individuals: the garden manager, Stephanie, garden associate, Carlee (a new position this year), and two garden apprentices, hired each year.
-About Whidbey Island: Whidbey is a large, mostly rural island 45 minutes northwest of Seattle.
-The south end of the island is connected to the greater Seattle area via the Mukilteo-Clinton ferry.
-Ferry lines are an unfortunate reality in the summer, especially on weekends.
-The north end of the island is connected to the mainland by a bridge.
-There is a free bus system on the island but it is currently operating on a limited Monday-Friday schedule.
-The island is bikeable--drivers are used to seeing bikes on the road and most roads have decent shoulders.
-We are 1.5 hours from Anacortes and the San Juan ferry system (hopefully the Vancouver Island, Canada leg of this ferry will be back next summer), 2 hours from Bellingham, and 2.5 hours from North Cascades National Park.
-A second ferry route (35 minute travel time, reservations recommended) from Coupeville to Port Townsend offers access to the Olympic Peninsula and Olympic National Forest .

 CRAFT Member Farm?
 No